Affinity Group Frequently Asked Questions

 • Facilitate events and programming focused on increasing involvement within all alumni age groups and for diversified interest areas.

-• Foster a spirit of camaraderie among alumni who share similar interests.
+• Foster a spirit of camaraderie among alumni who share similar interests and identities.

 • Inspire and support students.